kmusayeva/AMF-Preds/README.md

 Currently, the provided data concern the taxonomic level of species.

 `soil_microbiome/data_analysis` evaluates off-the-shelf multi-label classification methods, as well as appeals to label-propagation approaches from `m_lp` project.
-Due to the "power-law" like distribution of the species data, only top frequent species are selected (an option to be provided by a user).
+Due to the "power-law" like distribution of the species abundancies, only top frequent species should be selected (an option to be provided by a user).
-Furthermore, the label distribution is kept similar across the folds based on stratified sampling method of Sechidis et al. (2011), On the stratification of multi-label data.
+Furthermore, the label distribution should be kept similar across the folds to get a thorough evaluation via the family of F1-measures.
+In this project, this is done based on the stratified sampling method of Sechidis et al. [1].

+The project `m_lp` implements label-propagation approaches (please check [2] for more information).

+The entry point is `soil_microbiome/main.py`.

+#### References
+1. Sechidis, K., Tsoumakas, G., & Vlahavas, I. (2011).
+On the stratification of multi-label data.
-`m_lp` implements label-propagation approaches.
-For more information on multi-label propagation, please see Musayeva, K., & Binois, M. (2023).
+2. Musayeva, K., & Binois, M. (2023).
 Improved Multi-label Propagation for Small Data with Multi-objective Optimization.

-The entry point is `soil_microbiome/main.py`.